This page provides information on support and resources available for social communication differences, attention, activity, and other behaviours.

 Surrey County Council offers a range of free courses to help parents/ carers support a neurodivergent child or young person.

-Update on the Neurodevelopmental support for children and young people
+Schools can contact the Neurodevelopmental Service to book a consultation for children and young people where;

 ADHD (Attention Deficit Hyperactivity Disorder)